apache/harmony-classlib/README.txt

 Building
 --------
 The simplest way to get started is to change directory into
-<EXTRACT_DIR>/make and then type "ant" to run Apache Ant against the
+<EXTRACT_DIR> and then type "ant" to run Apache Ant against the
 default target of the build.xml file.
 Provided that both a C compiler and a Java compiler are available, Ant will proceed to compile all Java source beneath the <EXTRACT_DIR>/modules folders and all C source beneath the